-A security awareness program is a way to ensure that everyone in your organisation has an appropriate level of knowledge about security, along with an appropriate sense of responsibility.
-With the recent reports from Prime Minister Scott Morrison on cyber attacks on businesses across Australia, now is an important time for businesses to readdress the importance of Cyber Security.
+A security awareness program ensures everyone in your organisation has an appropriate level of knowledge about security.
+This also includes an appropriate sense of responsibility.
+Above all, with the recent reports from Prime Minister Scott Morrison on cyber attacks on businesses across Australia, now is an important time for businesses to readdress the importance of Cyber Security.

 What is Cyber Security Awareness?

-Cyber security awareness is the knowledge that individuals authorised to utilise a business’s computing environment share the responsibility to protect the computer system and the data stored there.
+Cyber security awareness is the knowledge that individuals authorise to utilise a business’s computing environment.
+As well as share the responsibility to protect the computer system and the data stored there.

 Cyber Security Awareness refers to the personal responsibility each employee assumes for ensuring: